 Maryland has many outdoor activities and lots of employment opportunities.
 Let’s Move To Maryland!

 Moving with Cats

-We usually don’t take cats on outings unless they are going to the vet, so they may to be more anxiety ridden than their canine brothers and sisters.
+We usually don’t take cats on outings unless they go to the vet so that they may be more anxiety-ridden than their canine brothers and sisters.
 If your cat can’t’ go to grandma’s house for the day, keeping the animal confined will prevent escape or injury.
-If possible, empty out a room prior to moving day and put kitty’s favorite blanket or bed in there with food, water, and the litter box.
-There are also plug-in calming pheromone releasers that can cover a small space and might ease the stress of the day for them.
+If possible, empty a room before moving day and put the kitty’s favorite blanket or bed in there with food, water, and the litter box.
+There are also plug-in calming pheromone releasers that can cover a small space and ease the day’s stress.
 On moving day, put your cat in the designated room with a sign on the door that warns everyone that this door should not be opened.
-After everything has been moved out you can safely put the cat into a carrier for transport.
-It’s a good idea to keep their carrier out where they have access to it for a few days prior to the move so that they can inspect it and get familiar with it.
+After everything has been moved out, you can safely put the cat into a carrier for transport.
+It’s a good idea to keep their carrier out where they have access to it for a few days before the move so that they can inspect it and get familiar with it.

-Once in your new home confine a cat to one room or smaller portion of the house for a few days with their comforts and necessities.
-This will allow them to acclimate slowly and be away from the general chaos of unpacking and setting up house.
-After a few days allow your cat to venture forth from this home base room as they wish, exploring their new surroundings at their own pace.
+Once in your new home, confine a cat to one room or a smaller portion of the house for a few days with their comforts and necessities.
+This will allow them to acclimate slowly and avoid the general chaos of unpacking and setting up a house.
+After a few days, allow your cat to venture forth from this home base room as they wish, exploring their new surroundings at their own pace.